SomerCor logo

 SomerCor is a nonprofit lender certified by the Small Business Administration that has been providing SBA financing to small businesses since 1992.
 Over three decades, the organization has deployed more than $1.84 billion in loans to 2,816 businesses across 1,793 communities, creating 22,076 jobs.
 Based in the Midwest, SomerCor serves communities throughout Illinois, Kenosha and Rock Counties in Wisconsin, and Jasper, Lake, Newton, and Porter counties in Indiana.
 The organization emphasizes long-term relationships and community economic development as core to its mission.

 SomerCor's primary offerings include SBA 504 loans (available at rates of 5.61%-5.78% depending on term length), SBA 504 refinancing, and SBA Community Advantage loans.
 Additionally, the organization administers two grant programs on behalf of the City of Chicago: the Small Business Improvement Fund (SBIF) and the Neighborhood Opportunity Fund (NOF).
-The company also offers specialized SBA 504 loans for veterans and a down payment assistance program.
+The company also offers listed SBA 504 loans for veterans and a down payment assistance program.
 Their services are designed to support business expansion, real estate purchases, equipment financing, and renovation projects.

 SomerCor distinguishes itself through its nonprofit structure, which aligns incentives toward community benefit rather than shareholder returns.
 The organization highlights customer service and tailored support through an experienced team.
 With 30+ years of operational history and significant capital deployment, SomerCor has established track record with diverse business types including manufacturing, hospitality, professional services, and commercial real estate.
-The company actively publishes client success stories and maintains transparent communication channels.
+The company actively publishes client success stories and maintains listed communication channels.

 SomerCor is best suited for established small business owners seeking larger loan amounts for real estate, equipment, or significant expansion projects, as SBA 504 loans typically range from $125,000 and above.
 The geographic limitation to Illinois, Indiana, and Wisconsin is a significant constraint for businesses outside these regions.
 While rates are competitive, SBA 504 loans involve longer approval timelines and more extensive documentation than alternative business financing.
 The nonprofit status and mission-driven approach may appeal to values-aligned entrepreneurs, though the actual lending terms and approval standards are not detailed on the website.